 What is the Petrodollar

 Petrodollars are simply US dollars that have been used to purchase crude oil.
 The term petrodollar should be considered as a system rather than a distinct currency.
 The petrodollar system has seen oil exporting countries predominantly accepting payments in US dollars, essentially earning petrodollars.
-The US dollar is the most powerful and widely used currency in the world.
-As such, for many oil exporting countries, receiving payments in US dollars is very convenient.

 The term ‘petrodollar’ gained notoriety in the 1970s when the oil crisis saw the prices of the commodity increase sharply.
 At the time, most oil exporting countries depended on petrodollars to finance their budgets, and suddenly, they had huge budget surpluses.
 But the origin of petrodollars goes a little way back.

-In the early 20th century, most countries around the world used the gold standard; which meant that their currencies were backed by their gold reserves.
-Following the end of World War II, the US held most of the global supply of this precious metal.
 At a Bretton Woods conference in 1945, many countries agreed to peg their currencies to the US dollar instead of the unstable gold commodity.
 That same year, the petrodollar was born when Saudi Arabia struck an agreement with the US to accept US dollars as the sole payment currency for their oil in exchange for military and business training.
 The Bretton Woods system was abandoned in the 1970s, but by that time, the US dollar had cemented its status as the most dominant currency in the world.

 Open a Demo account to practice what you’ve learned or a Real account to start trading today!